analogdevicesinc/iolink/README.rst

 The ``iolink`` Python package allows access to IO-Link devices from within Python, by providing a common abstraction layer to different IO-Link adapters.

-Note that for now, only the iqLink device is supported and only under Windows.
+Note that for now, only the iqLink® device is supported and only under Windows.

 Installation
 ------------